Note: This article was originally written in 2021, but the process has been improved.

 Whether you’re an amateur web designer or a professional developer, you already know how important it is to use the correct image size for speed and SEO.

-There are about a zillion tutorials on YouTube and blog posts that show you how to find the perfect size for WordPress.
+About a zillion tutorials on YouTube and blog posts show you how to find the perfect size for WordPress.

 Well, this one is different.
 Here’s a 5-minute workflow to help you find the perfect WordPress Image size.